Peter the Great: Illness and death

 In the winter of 1723, Peter, whose overall health was never robust, began having problems with his urinary tract and bladder.
 In the summer of 1724, a team of doctors performed surgery releasing upwards of four pounds of blocked urine.
 Peter remained bedridden until late autumn.
 In the first week of October, restless and certain he was cured, Peter began a lengthy inspection tour of various projects.
-According to legend, in November, at Lakhta along the Finnish Gulf to inspect some ironworks, Peter saw a group of soldiers drowning near shore and, wading out into near-waist deep water, came to their rescue.
+Rastrelli finished his monument to Peter I (St. Michael's Castle).
+According to legend, in November, at Lakhta along the Gulf of Finland to inspect some ironworks, Peter saw a group of soldiers drowning near shore and, wading out into near-waist deep water, came to their rescue.
 This icy water rescue is said to have exacerbated Peter's bladder problems and caused his death.
-The story, however, has been viewed with skepticism by some historians, pointing out that the German chronicler Jacob von Staehlin is the only source for the story, and it seems unlikely that no one else would have documented such an act of heroism.
-This, plus the interval of time between these actions and Peter's death seems to preclude any direct link.
+The story, however, has been viewed with skepticism by some historians, pointing out that the German chronicler Jacob von Staehlin is the only source for the story.

-In early January 1725, Peter was struck once again with uremia.
+In early January 1725, Peter was struck once again with uremia or azotemia.
 Legend has it that before lapsing into unconsciousness Peter asked for a paper and pen and scrawled an unfinished note that read: "Leave all to ..." and then, exhausted by the effort, asked for his daughter Anna to be summoned.

-Peter died between four and five in the morning 8 February 1725.
+Peter died between four and five in the morning 8 February.
 An autopsy revealed his bladder to be infected with gangrene.
 He was fifty-two years, seven months old when he died, having reigned forty-two years.
-He is interred in Saints Peter and Paul Cathedral, Saint Petersburg, Russia.
+He is interred in Saints Peter and Paul Cathedral.

+After his death, students came to the Military College with a request to "leave science" under the pretext of "unconsciousness and incomprehensibility."